department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="hmong-veteran">Hmong Veteran</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="hmong-veteran">Hmong Veterans</button>
 <div id="hmong-veteran" class="usa-accordion-content">

+A Hmong Veteran may qualify if they meet all of the requirements listed below.

 **All of these must be true.
 The Hmong Veteran:**
 - Died on or after March 23, 2018, **and**
 - Resided in the U.S. at the time of death, **and**
 - Was naturalized under Section 2(1) of the Hmong Veterans’ Naturalization Act of 2000 (the 2000 Act)

-### What burial benefits do Hmong Veterans qualify for?
+#### What burial benefits do Hmong Veterans qualify for?

 Hmong Veterans are eligible for burial in a national or private cemetery.
 They're also eligible for a headstone or marker, but not for other memorial items (like a burial flag or Presidential Memorial Certificate) or for military funeral honors (like the playing of "Taps").

 **Spouses and surviving spouses of Hmong Veterans aren't eligible** for interment or any other burial benefits, even if they were naturalized under the 2000 Act.

-### What's Public Law 115-141?
+#### What's Public Law 115-141?

 Public Law 115-141 allows eligible Hmong Veterans to be buried in a national cemetery.
 Be sure to refer to it when requesting burial benefits:

-**When you call the National Cemetery Scheduling Office in your time of need,** tell the scheduler that interment is requested under PL115-141.
+**When you call the National Cemetery Scheduling Office in your time of need,** tell the scheduler you're requesting interment under PL115-141.

-**When you're filling out an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007),** write “PL115-141” in Block 5, write the Certification of Naturalization Registration “A” number in Block 6, and select **Other** in Block 13.
+**When you're filling out an [Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery](/burials-memorials/pre-need-eligibility) (VA Form 40-10007),** write “PL115-141” in Block 5, write the Certification of Naturalization Registration “A” number in Block 6, and select **Other** in Block 13.

-**When requesting a headstone or marker for burial in a private cemetery using VA Form 40-1330,** write “PL115-141” and the Certification of Naturalization Registration “A” number in Block 33.
+**When requesting a [headstone or marker](/burials-memorials/memorial-items/headstones-markers-medallions/) for burial in a private cemetery using VA Form 40-1330,** write “PL115-141” and the Certification of Naturalization Registration “A” number in Block 33.

 </div>
 </li>
 </ul>

-## Who's not eligible for burial benefits?
+### Who's not eligible for burial in a VA national cemetery?

 <ul class="usa-accordion">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="not-eligible">These people are not eligible for VA burial benefits</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="not-eligible">Read about Veterans, service members, and family members who aren't eligible for VA burial benefits</button>
 <div id="not-eligible" class="usa-accordion-content">

-### Former spouses and certain family members
+### Certain family members

-**You're not eligible if you're a:**
+**These family members aren't eligible:**
-- Former spouse of an eligible individual whose marriage to that individual ended by annulment or divorce
+- Former spouses of an eligible individual whose marriage to that individual ended by annulment or divorce
+- Family members of Veterans convicted of subversive activities (unless the Veteran receives a pardon from the President of the United States)
-- Family member who doesn't meet the eligibility requirements
+- Other family members who don't meet the eligibility requirements

+### Veterans

-### Veterans with a certain character of discharge
+#### With a certain character of discharge

-**You're not eligible if you:**
+**Veterans aren't eligible if they:**
 - Separated from the Armed Forces under dishonorable conditions, **or**
 - Have a character of service that disqualifies you

-### Those drafted but then discharged before entering military service
+#### Drafted but then discharged before entering military service

-You're not eligible if you were ordered to report to an induction station, but you were discharged at that point and never actually entered military service.
+Veterans aren't eligible if they were ordered to report to an induction station, but were discharged at that point and never actually entered military service.

-### Those found guilty of a capital crime
+#### Found guilty of a capital crime

-**You're not eligible for burial  in a VA national cemetery, Arlington National Cemetery, or a federally funded state Veterans cemetery if:**
+**Veterans aren't eligible if:**
- - You have been convicted of a federal or state capital crime and may receive a sentence of imprisonment for life or the death penalty—and the conviction is final, **or**
+ - They've been convicted of a federal or state capital crime and may receive a sentence of imprisonment for life or the death penalty—and the conviction is final, **or**
- - Clear and convincing evidence shows that you have committed a federal or state capital crime, but you couldn't have a trial due to death or flight to avoid prosecution
+ - Clear and convincing evidence shows that they've have committed a federal or state capital crime, but they couldn't have a trial due to death or flight to avoid prosecution

-**Note:** Those in this category don't qualify for a Presidential Memorial Certificate, burial flag, or a headstone or marker.
+These Veterans also don't qualify for a Presidential Memorial Certificate, burial flag, headstone, or marker.

-### Those convicted of certain sex offenses
+### Convicted of certain sex offenses

-You're not eligible for burial in a VA national cemetery, Arlington National Cemetery, or a federally funded state or tribal cemetery if you were convicted of a Tier III sex offense and sentenced to a minimum of life imprisonment—and the conviction is final.
+Veterans aren't eligible if they were convicted of a Tier III sex offense, and sentenced to a minimum of life imprisonment—and the conviction is final.

-**Note:** Those in this category don't qualify for a Presidential Memorial Certificate, burial flag, or a headstone or marker.
+These Veterans also don't qualify for a Presidential Memorial Certificate, burial flag, headstone, or marker.

-### Those convicted of subversive activities
+### Convicted of subversive activities

-You're not eligible for burial in a VA national cemetery if you were convicted of subversive activities after September 1, 1959.
-Your family members also don't qualify for burial benefits when you're in this category.

-**Note:** You can become eligible again only if the President of the United States pardons you.
+Veteran's aren't eligible if they were convicted of subversive activities after September 1, 1959, unless they've received a pardon from the President of the United States.

-### Those on active or inactive duty for training

-You're not eligible for burial in a VA national cemetery if your only service was active duty for training or inactive duty training in the National Guard or Reserve Component, unless you meet certain eligibility criteria.
 </div>
 </li>
 </ul>

-## What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?
+### What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?

 If you've received one of these discharge statuses, you may not be eligible for VA benefits.